 An unsecured loan does not afford the same luxuries.
 If a borrower defaults on a loan, the lender and often times a loan collector will continue to try and collect the remainder of the loan from the borrower.
 Depending on the terms and severity of the default, this can lead to legal action as well, until the terms of the loan are met.

 How does this apply to Percent investments?

 If an underlying borrower defaults on a loan, it could have an impact on the principal and/or interest paid to a Percent investor.
-After all, if the money is not paid back to the originator in the case of a default, there is no money to be paid to the investor.
-However, most Percent offerings include credit enhancements designed to absorb a certain percentage of defaults on the originator’s loan portfolio before Percent investors experience any defaults on their investment.
+After all, if the money is not paid back to the borrower in the case of a default, there is no money to be paid to the investor.
+However, most Percent offerings include credit enhancements designed to absorb a certain percentage of defaults on the borrower’s loan portfolio before Percent investors experience any defaults on their investment.